rjmasikome/bolsheviks/README.md

 # bolsheviks
 Manager for workers of Cronjob via REST

 This is based on express, as for now, it only get the cronjob from crontab, but the ability to modify it will come soon.
-Default path

 ### Requirement
 * Use express